sealmove/xhronicle/README.md

 | -t | --till | date/time | only show command
 | -s | --session | session id | only show commands ran during [session]

+date/time for `--from` and `--till` options must be in the format `yyyy-M-d-h:m:s` according to Nim's standard library [specification](https://nim-lang.org/docs/times.html).
+There is a plan for making this more flexible in the future so that it accepts a multitude of formats.

 There is also an option to strip colors.
 It accepts no arguments:

 | Short | Long | Meaning
 |-------|------|----------
 | -n | --nocolor | strips the output free of ascii color escape sequences

 ## `output`
 Takes 3 mandatory arguments: user, session id, command index (collectively they